crtclmmnt/crtclmmnt.github.io/about.md

 <details>
 <summary><strong>See more</strong></summary>
 <br>
-These are books that have shaped my thinking on radical politics, contemplative wisdom, and ecological identity.
+The wisdom that comes from a meditation practice is something that can’t readily be intellectualized, it has to be experienced by cultivating your own practice.
+That being said, these are some books that have shaped my thinking on radical politics, contemplative wisdom, and ecological identity:

 <h3>Contemplative Practice & Spirituality:</h3>
 <ul>